DEPENDING ON GOD

 The Bible is clear—without God we aren’t going to get far.
 Using our talents, wisdom, creativity and ‘hustle,’ we can actually get a lot done.
 But the Bible teaches it’s insignificant compared to the fruit God wants to bring; in fact, Jesus says without remaining in Him we can’t bear any fruit at all.

-That doesn’t mean we expect that by remaining in Christ we’ll grow into a massive organisation.
+That doesn’t mean we expect that by remaining in Christ we’ll grow into a massive organization.
 Rather, our desire is that we will bear the fruit that God intends, fruit that lasts.
 We recognize that God’s standards aren’t the same as ours.
 His standards are better.

 We will be effective in spiritual battle